 Whether your needs are as simple as a new pair of glasses or as complex as innovative eye surgery, DMEI’s array of services cover the full spectrum of eye care for patients of all ages.
 Schedule an appointment by calling 405.271.6060 or 800.787.9012.

 Want to meet your DMEI physician?
-Visit their online profile listed under their specialty or follow our blog for more posts in our “Meet Your DMEI Doctor” series, including Dr. Janine E. Collinge’s feature.
+Visit their online profile listed under their specialty or follow our blog for more posts in our “Meet Your DMEI Doctor” series, including Dr. Emily Zepeda’s feature.